sqlfluff/sqlfluff/docs/source/configuration.rst

 percent
  WHERE bla = %s

-these can be configured by setting param_style
+these can be configured by setting param_style to the names above

 .. code-block:: cfg